If You’re New To Exfoliation, Start with These Lactic Acid Cleansers

 Benefits: Deeply cleans, decongests, chemical and physical exfoliation

-Skin Type: Normal, dry, combination, oily Size: 6.75 oz
+Skin Type: Normal, dry, combination, oily

-6. Cosmedix Purity Clean Exfoliating Cleanser
+5. Cosmedix Purity Clean Exfoliating Cleanser

 Cosmedix Purity Clean Exfoliating Cleanser

 This is a treat for your senses!
 The SLS-free lactic acid cleanser is green-tinted, smells fresh and minty, and feels super gentle on the skin.
 They took the guesswork out of this and clearly labeled the concentration of lactic acid, which is 5%.
-And I always love when they do that in a cleanser.
+And I always love it when they do that in a cleanser.
 The jelly-like cleanser lathers up, cleans up any dirt and grime, and exfoliates for a smoother, brighter complexion.
 The unique formula also has tea tree oil for its anti-bacterial and anti-acne benefits.
 And it’s brimming with antioxidant-rich botanicals for anti-aging benefits.

 Key Ingredients: 5% lactic acid, tea tree oil, aloe